There are three types of activities offered at Hosmer Point: Focus Areas, Electives, and Evening Activities.

 Check out the Daily Schedule to see how our activities fit together in a typical day at camp.

 Take our location on the shores of Great Hosmer Pond, combine it with experienced instructors and high-quality equipment, and you’ve got world-class sculling opportunities.
-This focus area is only available to campers enrolled in our Sculling Camps, however other campers will have a chance to try sculling as an elective.
+Read more about our sculling activities here!

 Explore Great Hosmer Pond by canoe, paddleboard, rowboat, or kayak!
 Campers will have many opportunities to jump in the water on hot summer days or step out of their comfort zone to try the waterslide, aqua jump, or aqua skipper.
 We also offer daily swim lessons so campers can learn to swim or improve their existing skills.
 Our certified lifeguards and experienced staff love to teach new skills and have fun on the water.